 Based on the Project Site Plan, access to and from the Project site will be from five (5) access driveways located along Sandpiper Avenue, G Street, and Yosemite Avenue.
 Two (2) access points are proposed to be located along the east side of G Street.
 One is located approximately 1,250 south of Mercy Avenue and is proposed as a full access (with a future signal), with left turns in and out.
 The other is located approximately 625 feet north of Yosemite Avenue and is proposed as left-in, right-in and right-out access only.
 The access point off of Yosemite Avenue is located approximately 300 feet east of G Street and is limited to right-in and right-out access only.
-The access point off Sandpiper Avenue.
+The remaining two access points are proposed to be located along the extension of Sandpiper Avenue.
 While Sandpiper Avenue will eventually go through to Mercy Avenue, at the beginning of the project, access to Sandpiper Avenue will be limited to Yosemite Avenue, which will be limited to right-in and right-out access only onto Sandpiper Avenue.
 Sandpiper will connect to the future "Children's Avenue," which will go through to Mansionette Drive.